ESTA Visa America: Applicant FAQs

 My ESTA application has been denied – can I still travel to the US?

-Non-eligibility for ESTA does not in itself render you inadmissible.
-You should consider options to apply for a visa for permission to travel to the US.
+Non-eligibility for ESTA does not in itself render you inadmissible for entry into the US.

-If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative routes.
+If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative routes and visa options.

 Is ESTA a visa?